lindig/ocaml-linebreak/README.md

-Rule `words`  splits the input into words by capturing sequences of non-whitespace charaters.
+Rule `words`  splits the input into words by capturing sequences of non-whitespace characters.
 Such words are collected into a list.
 This list must be reversed before it is returned.

     <<rules>>=